 Split URL testing is a methodology that lets you compare the different versions of a web page such as a landing page or home page, in order to find out that which one delivers better results and succeeds in converting more visitors.
 While running this test, the traffic to the page is split in the different versions of the page being tested, and the performance of each page is tracked.
-Which ever page converts more visitors and delivers better results, wins and that particular version are used on the website.
+Whichever page converts more visitors and delivers better results, wins and that particular version is used on the website.

 Many people think that the split URL testing is same as A/B testing, but this is not the case.
 In split URL testing, the different versions of the page are housed on the different URLs, and it is commonly used when the design of the web pages is quite different from each other.
 On the flip side, in A/B testing, the different pages are not necessarily housed on the different URLs.

 Reason to use Split URL Testing for Bloggers & Web Designers

 Indeed, the ultimate aim of any website is to convert the optimum number of users, as higher the number of conversions, better will be the number of sales and ultimately, the company would be able to generate better revenue.

 Split testing is a way to find out that what type of web pages appeal to the visitors, which elements do they like and which elements they don’t want to see on a webpage and much more.
 When you have a lot of data about the customer behavior, split testing is the best way to authenticate that data and find out that what type of web pages are preferred by visitors.

 Overall, split testing is a great way to understand that which type of web pages can help you increase your ROI and sales purely on the basis of the customer’s preferences.